augm-dev/it-helpers/readme.md

 console.log(it) // Proxy({})
 console.log('.'+it) // .MyButton

-it = mangled('Btn2') // random ID generated when mangled is called
+it = mangle('Btn2') // random ID generated when mangle is called

 console.log(`${it}`) //Btn2-fa31b46
 console.log(it.container) // Btn2-fa31b46__container